AliceO2Group/O2Physics/Tools/PIDFeatureExtractor/README.md

 ## PidOnnxInference

-Takes the file `PidFeatureExtractor` wrote and runs the trained ONNX model over it, row by row.
+Takes the file `PidFeatureExtractor` wrote and runs the trained ONNX model over it, row by row, in `init()` - not per-collision.
 The model can be loaded either from CCDB or from a local file, which is handled by `o2::analysis::MlResponse` (`Tools/ML/MlResponse.h`).

+This is still a normal AOD-subscribing task, so it needs a valid AO2D file to run at all, the same as any other task in this repository - but it doesn't actually use that data; `process()` is intentionally empty.
+Point it at any valid AO2D (the same one you ran the extractor against is the obvious choice) purely to satisfy the pipeline.

 By default it assumes every detector group is present and usable, exactly as the input data says.
 If you want to see how the model behaves with a